malik111110/sentient-core-optimisation/.documents/project planning/prd.md

 ## 1. Executive Summary

 ### 1.1 Product Vision
-Sentient Core is an AI-driven development platform that democratizes software creation by transforming natural language requirements into production-ready applications.
-The platform leverages advanced multi-agent orchestration to automate the entire software development lifecycle, from requirements analysis to deployment.
+Sentient Core is an AI-driven development platform that democratizes software creation by transforming natural language requirements into production-ready applications, with a primary focus on delivering innovative solutions for the 'Raise Your Hack' competition.

 ### 1.2 Mission Statement
 To empower creators, entrepreneurs, and development teams to bring their digital product ideas to life with unprecedented speed, quality, and scalability while maintaining enterprise-grade security and best practices.

 ### 1.3 Success Metrics
+- **Hackathon Success**: Successful submission and positive evaluation across all three targeted sponsor tracks (Vultr, Prosus, Qualcomm) in the 'Raise Your Hack' competition.
-- **Development Acceleration**: 10x faster prototype creation compared to traditional development
+- **Development Acceleration**: Demonstrate rapid prototyping capabilities through hackathon deliverables, aiming for significant time reduction compared to traditional methods.
-- **Quality Improvement**: 50% fewer bugs in generated code through automated testing and validation
-- **Cost Efficiency**: 60% reduction in initial development costs
+- **Quality & Innovation**: Showcase high-quality, innovative solutions for each sponsor track, leveraging specified technologies (Groq, Fetch.ai, Coral, Tavily, etc.).
+- **Platform Stability**: Ensure the Sentient Core platform components used for the hackathon (FastAPI backend, Next.js frontend, core agent services) are stable and performant.
-- **User Satisfaction**: 4.5+ star rating with <5% churn rate
+- **User Satisfaction (Post-Hackathon Goal)**: 4.5+ star rating with <5% churn rate for the broader platform.

 ## 2. Market Analysis